-Alteril contains melatonin, amongst other ingredients, some of which are proven to help sleep and others aren’t.
+Alteril contains melatonin, amongst other ingredients, some of which are shown in studies to help sleep and others aren’t.

-This is why although it’s better than melatonin alone, Alteril is not as good as some of the current highest rated sleep aids on the market.
+Although it’s better than melatonin alone, Alteril is not as good as some of our current highest-rated sleep aids on the market.

 That being said, melatonin as a supplement is much cheaper.
-So if money is an issue, it’s worth picking it over Alteril.
+So if money is an issue, it’s a better value than Alteril.

 Alteril Review Conclusion